Learn Authoring Pack

 Default keyboard shortcuts are available for some commands, as noted in the table above.
 You can override them, or add shortcuts for other commands, using the VS Code keyboard shortcut mappings.

-How to show the markdown toolbar
+How to show the Markdown toolbar

-Users of the pre-release version of the extension will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Docs Markdown extension is installed.
+Users of the pre-release version of the extension will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Learn Markdown extension is installed.
 This is because the toolbar took up a lot of space on the VS Code status bar, and did not follow best practices for extension UX, so it is deprecated in the new extension.
 However, you can optionally show the toolbar by updating your VS Code settings.json file as follows: